Skip to main content

 What property tax relief really looks like in New Mexico

-Start with the assessor, then file the tax return.
-In real life, many seniors need both steps.
-The county assessor handles programs tied to the home itself, like the value freeze, the head-of-family exemption, and veteran exemptions.
-The state income-tax return handles rebate programs like the PIT-RC schedule.
+Start with the assessor, then check the tax return.
+The county assessor handles programs tied to the home itself.
+These include the value freeze, the head-of-family exemption, and many veteran exemptions.
+The state income-tax return handles rebate programs such as Schedule PIT-RC.

-County rules matter a lot.
-New Mexico property is valued by county assessors and collected by county treasurers, and actual tax bills vary by tax district, school district, municipality, and special district.
-Relief programs vary too.
-The statewide value freeze is available in every county, but the extra low-income property tax rebate is currently listed only for Los Alamos, Santa Fe, and Doña Ana counties.
+County rules matter.
+New Mexico property is valued by county assessors and collected by county treasurers.
+Actual bills vary by tax district, school district, city, and special district.
+Relief also varies.
+The value freeze is statewide, but the local-option low-income rebate depends on county action.

-Also important: in our review of current state and county relief materials, the main tools are freezes, exemptions, and rebates.
-We did not find a broad statewide senior property-tax deferral program like some states offer, so if someone says they can “defer” your taxes, ask whether it is really a loan, an installment plan, or something else before you sign anything.
+No broad senior deferral was found.
+As of May 6, 2026, we did not find a broad statewide senior property tax deferral program like some states offer.
+If someone says they can “defer” your taxes, ask whether it is a loan, payment plan, lien, or other contract before you sign.

 Quick facts you can use today